-From 1992 to 1994 he was CEO, then from 1994 to 2015 he was Chairman & CEO of Magyar Építő Rt.
-He has been the managing director of ÉRTÉK Kft. since 1994, and a member of OTP Bank's Supervisory Board since 1992, and Chairman of the same Board since 1999.
-He was a member and Deputy Chairman of OTP Bank's Audit Committee between 2007 and 2011, and has been again since 2014, He has been the chairman of OTP Bank's Nomination Committee since 2020.
+Since 1992 he has been a member of OTP Bank's Supervisory Board, and Chairman of the Supervisory Board since 1999.
+He was a member and Deputy Chairman of OTP Bank's Audit Committee between 2007 and 2011, and has been again since 2014.
+He has been the Chairman of OTP Bank's Nomination Committee since 2020.